orichaud/gce/Readme.md

 ## Objective

-This is a simple tutorial including some advanced concepts like autoscaler and POD disruption budget for those wnting to start with Google Cloud and Kubernetes.
-It ias based on a simple GO program.
+This is a simple tutorial including some advanced concepts like autoscaler and POD disruption budget for those wanting to start with Google Cloud and Kubernetes.
+It is based on a simple GO program.

 You can simply clone this project and follow the instructions defined in this page.